stacklane/docs/🗄/Article/endpoints/assets.md

 ---
 title: Assets
-summary: Learn how to use SASS/SCSS, CSS, static HTML, and client side JS.
+summary: Learn how to use SCSS, CSS, static HTML, and client side JS.
 ---

-# SASS/SCSS {#scss}
+# SCSS {#scss}

 Stacklane includes native support for `.scss` files.
 If you have a SCSS file at `/theme.scss`, then reference this